Q. What is a registered psychologist?

 While I do assess my patients actively involved in treatment and occasionally discuss a diagnosis with them, the primary function of my practice is to provide psychological treatment and it does not involve conducting psychological assessments for the sole purpose of diagnosis or to obtain benefits.
 I do not prepare formal psychological assessments intended to be used by third parties.

-If needed, I can respond to requests for information from your employer, insurer, or attorney.
-I provide treatment for psychological issues that cause emotional distress and problems with behaviour.
+My work focuses on providing psychological treatment for issues that cause emotional distress and problems with behaviour.
 My goal is to help people improve their thinking and behaviour get on the road to health and well-being.

 Q. What is psychotherapy, and what are the different types of therapy?